j3oe/j3oe.github.io/README.md

 - Long-term: expand to include blog posts and technical tutorials.

 ### Personal Focus
-Finalize a polished single-page portfolio and add concise documentation for each project/demo.
+Finalize a polished single page portfolio and add concise documentation for each project/demo.